tingminitime/tingminitime/README.md

 ## Tim Lin

-Hello 👋, I'm Tim, a Frontend Developer from Taiwan specializing in modern web technologies including JavaScript, TypeScript, Vue, Nuxt, and TailwindCSS.
+Hello 👋, I'm Tim, a frontend developer specializing in modern web technologies including JavaScript, TypeScript, Vue, Nuxt, and TailwindCSS.

 Feel free to reach out if you have any questions or want to collaborate.
 Thanks for stopping by!